- Welcome to the Knowledge Base

 Microsoft have a support article containing detailed information on Impersonation and how to configure this.
 The basic premise behind it is that an Impersonation user will control all of your User’s emails yet send them as if they have been sent from the mailbox owner.
 This is ideal for applications that connect to Exchange such as Workbooks as this one Impersonation User handles all emails, with the recipient completely unaware and the need for only one username and password.

-If you do have an Impersonation User set up, then you should input your information into the corresponding field, shown below.
-This will now work for all users who enable their synchronisation.
+If you do have an Impersonation User set up, then you should input your information into the corresponding field on the Email Configuration section.
+This will now work for all users who enable their synchronisation

 If you do not have an Impersonation User for your Microsoft Exchange then each user must enter their own password.
 This should be done by the individual User themselves.